-Please submit application materials to Kate Wroblewski (email@example.com) and Michał Wilczewski (firstname.lastname@example.org).
+Please submit application materials to Karolina May-Chu (firstname.lastname@example.org), Piotr Puchalski (email@example.com), and Nikolas Weyland (firstname.lastname@example.org).

 The Aquila Polonica Prize

-The Aquila Polonica Prize is awarded every other year to the author of the best English-language article published during the previous two years on any aspect of Polish studies.
+The Aquila Polonica Prize is awarded every other year to the author of the best English-language article published (either online or in print) during the previous two years on any aspect of Polish studies.
 The award carries a $500 honorarium (thanks to the generous support of Aquila Polonica Publishing, which specializes in publishing the Polish experience of World War II), and is announced at the National Convention of the Association for Slavic, Eurasian, and East European Studies.
-Any article published in calendar years 2017 or 2018 will be eligible for the prize this year.
-Nominations and self-nominations should be sent to the prize committee by September 1.
-The winning publication will be determined by November 1 and will be awarded at the ASEEES Convention in San Francisco.
+Please submit nominations and self-nominations directly to the prize committee by July 1, 2023:

 Geneviève Zubrzycki’s 2016 article ‘Nationalism, “Philosemitism,” and Symbolic Boundary-Making in Contemporary Poland’ (Comparative Studies in Society and History 58(1):66–98) makes an outstanding contribution to the field of Polish studies.
 Zubrzycki brilliantly frames the ‘Jewish revival’ in Poland – synthesizing a now considerable body of research – to press for a more supple application of key sociological theories of nationalism and group identity.
 The article presents its topic in an engaging, well-researched, and nuanced way; juxtaposes philo-Semitic with anti-Semitic discourse; and frames both in the context of reformulations of nation.
 This allows us to understand these practices much better as well as see their further repercussions, and rethink more general mechanisms governing nations.
 All in all, the article is profound and full of insight.
 It is meticulously scholarly but also written in an accessible and lively manner.